-- Microwave method: Place the flour in a microwave safe bowl and heat on high for 1 minute to 1 minute and 30 seconds.
-The internal temperature should read 166ºF when done (I use a candy thermometer to check this).
+- Microwave method: Place the flour in a microwave safe bowl and heat on high for about 1 minute.
+The internal temperature should read 166ºF when done (I use a food thermometer to check this).

 - Oven method: Bake the flour on a rimmed baking pan for 7 minutes at 350ºF until the internal temperature reads 166ºF.

 Give the heat treated flour a good stir when it’s done and set it aside to cool.
 Sometimes it gets a little chunky and stuck the the bowl, which is why it’s important to stir it right after heating.
 If it’s very clumpy, whisk it or even sift it into the wet ingredients.

 Start making the dough by mixing the vegan butter and sugars together using a stand or hand mixer (or simply use a large spoon).
 When it’s fluffy and creamy, beat in the vanilla.